immutant/immutant/docs/guides/transactions.md

 Immutant transaction.

-This allows your application to say, tie the success of a SQL database update or the storage of an entry on a replicated data grid to the delivery of a message to a remote queue, i.e. the message is only sent if the database and data grid update successfully.
+This allows your application to say, tie the success of a SQL database update or the storage of an entry on a replicated cache to the delivery of a message to a remote queue, i.e. the message is only sent if the database and cache update successfully.
 If any single component of an XA transaction fails, all of them rollback.

 ## Defining a transaction

-If you're familiar with [JTA], we make a `TransactionManager` available via the [[immutant.transactions/manager]] var, and everything else provided by the library is mostly a syntactic sugary glaze around that instance.
-For example, the [[immutant.transactions/transaction]] macro will query the manager to see if a transaction is active.
+If you're familiar with [JTA], we make a `TransactionManager` available via the [[manager]] var, and everything else provided by the library is mostly a syntactic sugary glaze around that instance.
+For example, the [[transaction]] macro will query the manager to see if a transaction is active.
 If so, it'll simply invoke its body, relying on the transactional components within to automatically enlist themselves as XA resources.
 Otherwise, it'll start a new transaction, execute its body, and commit the transaction unless an exception is caught, in which case the transaction is rolled back.
 For example,

 ```clojure
 (def queue (msg/queue "/queue/test"))